rust-lang/ci-mirrors/README.md

 ## Uploading new files

-To upload a new file to ci-mirrors, open a new PR adding a new entry to `files.toml`.
-The new entry must contain:
+To upload a new file to ci-mirrors, open a new PR adding a new entry to one of the TOML files in the `files/` directory.
+Each entry has the following schema:

 * **`name`**: the name the file will have on ci-mirrors.
 It's possible to use slashes to define an hierarchy, for example prefixing the name of the file